Regarding the operation of the CSA:

 Is the meat (beef and chicken) really organic/GMO free/hormone free?

-The beef is certified organic and hormone free.
-If a cow is sick, Keith may give it a minimal dose of antibiotics to save it and then the cow is sold, but he does not give the herd antibiotics for no reasons.
+The beef is raised organic and hormone free.
+If a cow is sick, Keith may give it a minimal dose of antibiotics to save it and then the cow is sold and culled from the CSA herd, but he does not give the herd antibiotics for any reason.

-The chickens are purchased when they’re a day old, and are fed only organic grain and grass for their entire life and are certified organic also.
+The chickens are purchased when they’re a day old, and are fed only organic grain and grass for their entire life.

 How “free range” are the cows and chickens?